AntelopeIO/cdt/docs/man/cdt-cpp.1.md

 **`--stack-size=<int>`**

     Specifies the maximum stack size for the contract.
-Defaults to 8192 bytes.
+Defaults to 8192 bytes

 **`--static-func-full-module-prefix`**

-    Use full module build paths in the profile counter names for static functions.
+    Use full module build paths in the profile counter names for static functions

 **`--static-func-strip-dirname-prefix=<uint>`**

-    Strip specified level of directory name from source path in the profile counter name for static functions.
+    Strip specified level of directory name from source path in the profile counter name for static functions

 **`--stats`**